sarthaksharma27/sarthaksharma27/README.md

 <img align="right" width="100" alt="" src="assets/rzp.gif" />

-Currently looking for my first tech job.
+Currently Working with EnverX.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm deep into Web 🕸️  Development.

 Joined Github 1+ years ago.